ContextualAI/examples/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-## 📚 Contents
+## 📚 Table of Contents

-- 📓 Jupyter notebooks with step-by-step examples:
-  - [End to End Example](01-getting-started/) - End to End example of the Contextual Platform
+  - 🚀 [End to End Example](01-getting-started/) - End to End example of the Contextual Platform
-  - [Hands on Lab](02-hands-on-lab/) - Lab broken into three chapters, Creating Agent & Datastores, Evaluation, and Tuning
+  - 🔬 [Hands on Lab](02-hands-on-lab/) - Lab broken into three chapters, Creating Agent & Datastores, Evaluation, and Tuning
+  - 🧪 [LMUnit](03-lmunit/) - Evaluating LLM response quality using Natural Language Unit Testing and LMUnit.
+  - 📊 [Sheets Script](04-sheets-script/) - A Google Sheets script that automates form filling using Contextual AI's API integration.
+  - 📝 [Policy Changes](05-policy-changes/) - An example use case for tracking changes in long policy documents.

 ## 🚀 Getting Started